-A. The text of the digital resource is available to Fail assistive technology that allows the user to enable text-to-speech (TTS) functionality.
-Additional Information: 0/3 chapters were analyzed and passed text to speech.
-Chapters 1 through 3 were used for this analysis.
-Although the NVDA program was able to read the text content, it paused every time it came to a word that was bolded or contained an equation.
-Once the NVDA reader was manually started after encountering these issues and pausing, some of the words in the sentence were missing.
-The reader would skip three or four words or entire sentences before beginning to read again.
-This section received a score of 5, which is failing, due to the fact that the reader did read most of the text but failed to perform adequately.
+A. The text of the digital resource is available to assistive technology that allows the user to enable text-to-speech (TTS) functionality.
+Pass Additional Information: 5/5 chapters were analyzed and passed text to speech.
+Chapters 1 through 5 were used for this analysis.
+The text of the digital resource is available to assistive technology that allows the user to enable text-to-speech (TTS) functionality.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.